Skip to main content

 3. Match the skills to the setting

-Adjust the skills to the job version you want.
-Warehouse roles need order accuracy, scanning, dispatch prep, and safe handling, while farm jobs need stamina, careful picking, and weather readiness.
+Adjust your skills to match the job you want.
+Warehouse roles require order accuracy, scanning, dispatch preparation, and safe handling.
+Farm jobs look for stamina, careful picking, and the ability to work in all weather.

 See a tailored line